It’s the People

 You know one of the coolest things about Summit?
 The people.

 Nearly every single one of us is a major introvert.
-Take our Monday evening reception and Wednesday evening party.
-Legally, we probably shouldn’t even use the word “party”.
-The reality is that folks tend to stake out some space, whether they’re standing in a small group or sitting with one, and enjoy the conversation.
-Plenty of us just kind of sidle up to a group and listen in.
-It’s fine!
+Take our Monday evening reception and Wednesday evening party — and we use that word loosely.
+The reality is that folks tend to stake out some space, whether standing in a small group or sitting with one, and just enjoy the conversation.
+Plenty of us sidle up to a group and listen in for a while.
+That’s completely fine.

-The key thing is to force yourself to take part.
-Force yourself to shake two new hands every day, and learn one new name each day.
-Force yourself to hang out with us Monday evening and Wednesday night, just to hang.
-If it all gets to be too much, it’s cool — you’re free to bail with no judgment.
+The key is to push yourself just a little.
+Try to shake two new hands every day, learn one new name.
+Force yourself to hang out Monday evening and Wednesday night, if only to see what happens.
+If it gets to be too much, it’s cool — you can always step away, no judgment at all.

-But a decade of Summit events has shown us clearly that you’re around your people.
-Summit attendees are some of the friendliest, dorkiest, smartest, nerdiest, most caring people we’ve run across.
-It’s worth a lot of effort to hang out with them, because — and again, we’ve gathered tangible evidence of this — they’re really worth the effort.
-Most of them had to force themselves to hang out the first couple of years, too, and it’s why we value our alumni so much.
+12 years of Summit has shown us clearly: you are around your people.
+Summit attendees are some of the friendliest, dorkiest, smartest, most caring folks we’ve ever come across.
+It’s worth the effort to spend time with them, because the evidence is overwhelming — they’re genuinely worth it.
+Most of them had to push themselves the first couple of years too, and it’s why we value our alumni so much.
 They’ll be patient with you and give you your space.

-Thanks for deciding to join us, and please — if you see any of our organizers, who wear little name pins instead of badges, come up and say hi.
-Tell us about yourself, because we can always use a new friend.
+Thanks for deciding to join us.
+If you see any of our organizers — we wear name pins instead of badges — please come up and say hi.
+Tell us about yourself.
+We can always use a new friend.